-When using HTTP/2 ([HTTP2]), clients SHOULD instead send an ALTSVC frame.
+When using HTTP/2 ([HTTP2]), servers SHOULD instead send an ALTSVC frame (Section 4).
 A single ALTSVC frame can be sent for a connection; a new frame is not needed for every request.

 Note that all field elements that allow "quoted-string" syntax MUST be processed as per Section 3.2.6 of [RFC7230].